 CLM Platforms with Redlining Modules

 CLM platforms own the contract lifecycle: intake, approval, signature, storage, and renewal.
+Ironclad, Evisort, LinkSquares, Sirion, and Icertis are the major platforms in this category.
 Their redlining modules sit inside that operational stack as a lifecycle feature.
+Many in-house teams still pair CLMs with dedicated legal AI because workflow automation alone does not solve the deeper risk-analysis problem explored in Contract Management AI: The Risk Problem CLMs Never Solved.
 In-house teams typically run a CLM and a legal AI platform in combination because they solve different layers.
 The CLM owns the lifecycle.
 Legal AI owns the negotiation.

 When the redlining module inside a CLM is the primary review surface, the lawyer pays a tax: switching out of Word, reviewing in a web app, and reconciling versions.
 The question for in-house buyers is which surface holds the lawyer's primary attention during negotiation.